astronomer/docs/astro/configure-worker-queues.md

 - Task A and Task B are dependent on each other, so they need to run in the same Deployment.
 - Task A is a long-running task that uses a lot of CPU and memory, while Task B is a short-running task that uses minimal amounts of CPU and memory.

-You can assign Task A to a worker queue that is configured to use the A20 worker type that's optimized for running larger tasks.
+You can assign Task A to a worker queue that is configured to use the A20 worker type that's optimized for running compute-heavy tasks.
 Then, you can assign Task B to a worker queue that is configured to use the A5 worker type that's smaller and optimized for general usage.

 ## Worker queue settings